This guide explains how the Cookie Matching Service enables you to

 &google_gid=ABCDETC&google_cver=1&google_ula=12345,0

-requests for impressions viewed by the same user contain that value in thehosted_match_data
+requests for impressions viewed by the same user contain that value in the

 BidRequest <